-The circumstances of hospital violence differ from the circumstances of workplace violence in general.
+The circumstances of healthcare and home care facilities violence differ from the circumstances of workplace violence in general.
 In other workplaces such as convenience stores and taxicabs, violence most often relates to robbery.
-Violence in hospitals usually results from patients and occasionally from their family members who feel frustrated, vulnerable, and out of control.14
+Violence in healthcare and home care facilities usually results from patients and occasionally from their family members who feel frustrated, vulnerable, and out of control.14

-Common risk factors for hospital violence include the following14:
+Common risk factors for healthcare and home care facilities violence include the following14:

-Violence may occur anywhere in the hospital, but it is most frequent in psychiatric wards, emergency rooms, waiting rooms, and geriatric units.
+Violence may occur anywhere in the healthcare or home care facilities, but it is most frequent in psychiatric wards, emergency rooms, waiting rooms, and geriatric units.
 Studies indicate that violence often takes place during times of high activity and interaction with patients.
 Assaults may occur when service is denied, when a patient is involuntarily admitted, or when a healthcare worker attempts to set limits on eating, drinking, or tobacco or alcohol use.14

 Patients with a condition that causes confusion and impaired judgment are more likely to become violent than a patient with normal mentation.14 Confusion and impaired judgment may be caused by neurologic conditions, seizures, hypoglycemia, or dementia.
 Watch for signals that may be associated with impending violence14:

 Note how your coworkers behave.
 If a colleague's demeanor or behavior has changed for the worse, notify the person in charge.14 For example, slamming equipment around is red-flag behavior.
 Learn from their history.
 If a patient has a history of violent behavior (such as acting combative in the ambulance or waiting room), prepare yourself for potentially violent behavior and warn others who are caring for this patient.
 Let security know if you feel threatened or if you find or suspect that the patient is carrying a weapon.
-Notify your nursing supervisor, manager, and hospital security if you suspect a patient is going to be violent.
+Notify your nursing supervisor, manager, and healthcare facilities security if you suspect a patient is going to be violent.
+In a home care situation, leave and call the police if needed.
 Keep your patient informed.
 Help relieve patient's tension and anxiety by keeping him/her informed about when examinations/treatments will be performed and what is going on.14

 Always keep an open path for exiting.
 Do not let the potentially violent person stand between you and the door.
 When you are with an upset patient or coworker, avoid areas of the room that do not have an accessible exit.
 If you are going to an isolated part of your facility, let others know where you are going and when you expect to return.
 Consider asking for an escort.